 To summarise. there are several components of a toothbrush and together, they work to clean your teeth and tongue.
 Everyone have different needs and comfort level.
 As such, it is important to choose a toothbrush with the right bristle stiffness, length, and head size to fit your mouth and brushing style.

 While the length of an adult toothbrush is between 7 and 7.5 inches, the length of a child toothbrush is much smaller, at only 5 to 6.5 inches.
-In particular, the head of the toothbrush differs significantly based on the recommended age.
+It is worthy to note that the head of the toothbrush differs significantly based on the recommended age.
 For instances, toothbrushes for toddlers between the age of 0 and 2 should have a head length of approximately 0.6 inches (1.5cm).
 In contrast, toothbrushes for young children above the age of 12 should have a length of 1 inch (2.5cm).

 You may be interested in: Does Flossing Actually Whiten Your Teeth?